 One of the most highly anticipated properties coming from Disney+ is Star Wars.
 Disney+ made it even more enticing when, along with their announcement of the streaming service, they also announced The Mandalorian, an original series taking its subscribers right into the Star Wars universe.
 But that wasn’t all.
 No, Disney had more surprises up its sleeve and the fans were brought to their feet at the D23 Expo.
 Obi-Wan Kenobi is coming back as the star of a Disney Plus series!

-Obi-Wan Series On Hold ?
+Obi-Wan Series Put On Hold Then Saved

 D23 Announces Obi-Wan Kenobi On Disney Plus

 Billed as the official Ultimate Disney Fan Event, the Disney expo is a bi-annual gathering where members of the Disney Fan Club congregate for three days in Anaheim, CA. It is here that Disney makes all their important announcements and it was here that the president of Lucasfilm Kathleen Kennedy made her revelation: “After secrets and fibs and not being able to talk about it, I am thrilled to bring out a beloved member of the Star Wars family.”
 The music was queued and out came Ewan McGregor to a shocked and thrilled room.